 People need certain amounts of healthy fats to keep their body functioning and to promote heart and brain health.

 Certain fish are a rich source of both polyunsaturated and monounsaturated fats.
 These are:

 Beans are an excellent option for people with diabetes.
-They are source of plant-based protein, and they can satisfy the appetite while helping people reduce their carbohydrate intake.
+They are a source of plant-based protein and can help satisfy the appetite while helping promote digestive health due to their

 Among the many types of beans are:

 Nuts can be another excellent addition to the diet.
-Like fish, nuts contain fatty acids that help keep the heart healthy.
+As with fish, nuts contain fatty acids that help keep the heart healthy.

-Walnuts are especially rich in a type of omega-3 called alpha-lipoic acid (ALA).
-Like other omega-3s, ALA is important for heart health.
+Walnuts are especially rich in a type of omega-3 called alpha-linolenic acid (ALA).
+As with other omega-3s, ALA is important for heart health.
 People with diabetes may have a higher risk of heart disease or stroke, so it is important to consume these fatty acids.

 Citrus fruits are also a great source of:

 Sweet potatoes rank lower on the GI scale than white potatoes.
 This makes them a great alternative for people with diabetes, as they release sugar more slowly and do not raise blood sugar as much.